vphatfla/piggy-tracking/database/README.md

 ## Build the image
 ```
-docker build -t mysqlctn .
+docker build -t piggydb .
 ```
-This will build the image called mysqlctn.
+This will build the image called piggydb.
 To check the image, run
 ```
 docker images